atulsrao98/machine-learning-001/README.md

-# Machine Learning by Andrew Ng - Stanford University
+# Machine Learning 001
-This Repository contains my notes and all of the course work for the above mentioned course.
+This Repository contains my notes and all the course work for the Machine Learning course by Stanford and Andrew Ng on Coursera.